agoila/sdcnd-ama/readme.md

  - _software_ = if related to questions on python, c++ or other software tools required
  - _general_ = catch all for other questions

-Anything means *anything related to this course*.
+Anything means *anything related to [this course](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013)*.

--

 ### Guidelines